Workshops, Seminars, and Parenting Classes

 OCDD Oregon Council on Developmental Disabilities: Strong Start Parent Leadership Series and Partners in Policy

-OTAC Oregon Training and Consultation: Workshops on supporting people with disabilities at home, school, work, and in the community.
+OTAC Oregon Training and Consultation: Workshops on supporting people with disabilities at home, school, work, and

 OHSU Collaborative Problem Solving: Classes to understand challenging behavior as the need to learn new skills.